 Spring is a time of renewal, rebirth, and growth.
-A time to assess who we have been and begin to plan for who we are becoming.
-We must be brave enough to look at our trajectory and reroute in order to move in the direction we truly desire.
+A time to assess who we have been and step into plans for who we are becoming.
+We must be brave enough to look at our trajectory and recalibrate in order to move in the direction in which we truly desire.

 In yoga, one of the ethical teachings is called Brahmacharya (bra-mah-CHAR-ya) and it is all about allocation of resources.
 Brahmacharya calls us to assess how we are using our energy throughout the day and if that use of energy is taking us down the path toward who we want to become.
 As we assess, if we determine that our energy is not being used in ways to increase health and happiness, it’s time for some spring cleaning.

 As we move into warmer weather and have the need for fewer layers, we become acutely aware of any extra weight our bodies may have held onto in the colder months.
 That extra insulation did its job when we needed it, but as we begin to move into warmer days, we may begin to see the need to make a few changes.
 In Ayurveda, we recommend a cleanse or a detox in the spring to help the body let go of the excess that has been stored up and to prepare for the next season of our lives.
 We can do this by shifting what and how we are eating to support the season.

 But, why stop at the physical body?
 Let’s take a deeper look.

 Our mental patterns can get in the way of change on every level if we allow them.
 If we are highlighting past failures, expecting the worst, or using mantras of how we are unworthy of love or acceptance, success and happiness will be hard to come by.
 It’s time to become aware of what is going on in our thoughts and to evaluate the usefulness of the patterns we find there.
 The stories we are telling ourselves are directing our behaviors.